 Hey team - welcome to ‘Dear Laura’ - a monthly column where I fashion myself as an agony aunt and answer the questions that readers submit.
-If you’d like to submit a question for me to answer next month - then you can leave it as a comment below or email hello@laurathomasphd.co.uk and put ‘Dear Laura’ in the subject.
+If you’d like to submit a question for me to answer next month you can do so here.
 I’m happy to answer Qs about anti-diet nutrition, developing a more peaceful relationship to food and weight-inclusive health, body image challenges, and, of course, challenges with feeding your kiddos.
 Please give as much detail as you’re comfortable with and let me know if you’d like me to include your name or keep it anon.

 Here’s this month’s question from Heidi: